Sabryr/hpc-intro-new/_episodes/12-cluster.md

 You are logging in using a program known as the secure shell or `ssh`.
 This establishes a temporary encrypted connection between your laptop and `{{ site.host_login }}`.
-The word before the `@` symbol, e.g. `yourUsername` here, is the user account name that Lola has access permissions for on the cluster.
+The word before the `@` symbol, e.g. `yourUsername` here, is the user account name that you have access permissions for on the cluster.

 {% include /snippets/12/info.snip %}